bart-lg/geocropper/README.md

 Fields | Description
 ---|---
-lat | Latitude of geolocation (WGS84 decimal). lon | Longitude of geolocation (WGS84 decimal). dateFrom | Start date for search request in a chosen format.<br />The format must be recognizable by the [dateutil](https://dateutil.readthedocs.io/) lib.<br />In case of doubt use the format 'YYYY-MM-DD'.
+groupname | Short name to group datasets.<br />(groupname is used for folder structure in cropped tiles) lat | Latitude of geolocation (WGS84 decimal). lon | Longitude of geolocation (WGS84 decimal). dateFrom | Start date for search request in a chosen format.<br />The format must be recognizable by the [dateutil](https://dateutil.readthedocs.io/) lib.<br />In case of doubt use the format 'YYYY-MM-DD'.